gtolle/rest_client/README.md

     println!("{}", RestClient::get("http://example.com/resource").unwrap());

     // You can use an array of tuples to create a GET with query parameters.
+    // The client handles all the URL-encoding and escaping for you.

     println!("{}", RestClient::get_with_params("http://example.com/resource",
                                                [("id", "50"), ("foo", "bar")]).unwrap());